5 Popular Ukrainian Foods

 Holubtsi are stuffed cabbage rolls that are baked and, like varenyky, are one of the main dishes served at holidays and Ukrainian Christmas.
 The rolls are made by carefully blanching cabbage leaves, which are then used to wrap a mixture of ground meat – often pork or beef – rice, and a selection of spices.
 Each roll is then tightly wrapped, before being placed in a baking dish and topped with a homemade tomato sauce.

-The name «Голубці» is derived from the Ukrainian word “Голуб,” meaning dove, and the dish’s round shape symbolizes unity and completeness.
-This symbolism makes holubtsi a common choice for wedding banquets and other celebratory occasions.
+The name «Голубці» is derived from the Ukrainian word «Голуб» (dove) and the rounded shape is said to represent both unity and completeness.
+This symbolism makes this dish a popular choice for weddings and festive occasions.

 Деруни